 Curry mashed potatoes (mashed potatoes made from scratch and topped with signature curry sauce) – Well, you can’t love everything you try.
 This was more like chunks of potato with a ginger gravy over it.
 We weren’t fans.

 Fried green beans ($5.50 Fresh green beans lightly battered and fried then tossed in our signature five spice seasoning)- The first words out of my buddy’s mouth when he tried these were, “oh my God they made green beans edible!”
 These like nearly every vegetable at Hawkers these were nice and crispy.
-The five spice seasoning took a fairly bland vegetable and give it life.
+The five spice seasoning took a fairly bland vegetable and gave it life.
 The best preparation of green beans I’ve ever tasted.

 Cantonese Cod ($6.50 Seasoned filet of cod battered and pan fried then stir-fried with our savory spring onion and ginger sauce) – The cod was good but I didn’t love the sauce.
 It might just be personal preference because I’ve heard people rave about the cod here.